It’s back! Top design and DIY bloggers share their favorite paint colors for interior spaces in this popular series.

 Hi there Satori readers!
-I am Shannon and I’m a Canadian writer, interior designer, wife and homeschooling momma.
-I am the writer and half of the creative duo behind the lifestyle blog, AKA Design.
-I am also the author of Bloggers & Brands, the blogger’s guide to pitching and working with brands.
+I am Shannon, a Canadian writer, interior designer, wife and homeschooling momma.
+As well, I’m the writer and half of the creative duo behind the lifestyle blog, AKA Design.

 I am so happy to be back at Satori to share my favorite paint colors in Shauna’s paint color series!
 The last time I was here, we actually lived in a different house so I have a couple of new favorites to share with you.
 I do find it interesting that my favorite paint color hasn’t changed though…

 Sherwin William’s Analytical Gray

 Analytical Gray was the color in our old living room and is definitely my all time favorite paint color.